Anglicans Online

 'the original jurisdiction of the Continuing Anglican movement in Latin America, was founded by the Most Rev. Arthur Albert Chambers, and his jurisdiction is in Cuba, Colombia, Venezeula, Panama, Ecuador, Peru and Bolivia, with extra territories of Spain and Texas'.

-Province of the Holy Spirit
+Province of the Holy Spirit-Anglican Rite

-Province of the Transfiguration - Anglican Rite
+Province of Transfiguration-Anglican Rite

 Provincia Anglicana de Ecuador

-Reformed Anglican Catholic Church
+Reformed Anglican Church

 Reformed Episcopal Church